haq/keeper/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg) ](LICENSE)

 # ConfigManager
-A simple config manager for your Bukkit/Spigot plugins.
+A simple config manager for your Spigot plugins.
 You may want to make a default config for your plugin to start off.

 ## Declaration
 ```java
 public class TestPlugin extends JavaPlugin {